 - Wharf Rat Rally in Digby, Nova Scotia is an annual 5-day motorcycle event that concludes on Labour Day.

-- Banks, schools, government offices are closed.
+- Banks, schools, and government offices are closed.

-- Public transportation runs on holiday schedule.
+- Public transportation runs on a holiday schedule.

-- Call ahead to restaurants, stores and tourist attractions to ensure hours of operation.
+- Call ahead to restaurants, stores, and tourist attractions to ensure hours of operation.